 .”.\Add Account To LogonAsService.ps1″ “DOMAIN\Account”

-If you are going to use the sample above, the script is in current folder when you execute PowerShell.
-Otherwise you need to specify the full path to the script.
+If you are going to use the sample above, the script is in the current folder when you execute PowerShell.
+Otherwise, you need to specify the full path to the script.
 Replace “DOMAIN\Account” with the name of the account you want to add to the policy.

-This script can be easy automated over the network and deploy this to several hundred servers without manual intervention
+This script can be easily automated over the network and deploy this to several hundred servers without manual intervention

 Read Also: How to Create Task on Task Scheduler

-The above article has explained in very simple way the methods to fix the issue and run as batch job.
-The example used also powershell script that is good to automate over the network.
+The above article has explained in a very simple way the methods to fix the issue and run as a batch job.
+The example used also a Powershell script that is good to automate over the network.